mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Lsyncd.md

 	touch /home/sysop/zzz_source/file{1..10}

-#### Example 1: Setting up `lsyncd` to use `bash` and `cp` for one-way syncing.
+#### Example 1: Setting up Lsyncd to use `bash` and `cp` for one-way syncing.

 This is an example of a one way sync from source to destination using `bash` and the `cp` command for the core logic.
-A tad nicer than the internal `rsync` logic `lsyncd` uses since it allows you to control all aspects of copying process.
+A tad nicer than the internal `rsync` logic Lsyncd uses since it allows you to control all aspects of copying process.

 First step is to create the `/etc/lsyncd` directory to store the active configs if it doesn’t already exist: